mykter/afl-training/docker/README.md

 To run multiple instances on Amazon:

 - For a new Virtual Private Cloud:
-    - Create a new VPC
+    - Create a new VPC using the wizard - add a public subnet in availability zone A
+    - If adding a VPC witohut the wizard:
         - Create a new subnet for it in availability zone A
         - Create a new internet gateway for it
         - Add a route to 0.0.0.0/0 via the new internet gateway
     - Optionally add flow logging for the VPC
 - Create a `~/.aws/credentials` file: